jeromeetienne/jsinside.com/videos/2014-04-12-10-28-getting-started-with-javascript/slides/slides.md

 * Let's say our variable is named ```myNumber```
 * It stores the value 3
-* So it contains the number 3, simple enough
+* So it contains the number 3, simple enough.

 ```
 var myNumber = 3;